liveswrittenbyhand/digital-exhibition/pages/about.md

 _This seminar’s focus on materiality has stressed to me the importance of one’s interactions with the book as an object to [an] articulation of the self.
 Life writing appears to me now as a set of physical and intellectual negotiations between a writer and their materials, out of which a sense of self and life are built and sustained.
 Self-fashioning is also material fashioning, and vice versa.
 Such a definition can account for the very wide range of life writing we have worked with, from the highly decorative social aesthetics of extra-illustration to the practicality of a family recipe book, an annotated almanac, or an accounts ledger._

-The following will lead you through this range of eighteenth-century life writing, as interpreted and contextualized by the following Spring 2024 graduate seminar members of English 597.001: Writing Lives by Hand.
+The following exhibition will lead you through this range of eighteenth-century life writing, as interpreted and contextualized by the Spring 2024 graduate seminar members of English 597.001: Writing Lives by Hand:
+- Ariannie Autie
+- Chaunece Reed
+- Mollie Bowman
+- Genevieve Gordon
+- Grace King
+- Richard Lu
+- Brett White

 –[Julie Park](http://www.juliepark.space), Paterno Family Librarian for Literature and Professor of English